Sightseeing in Dalaman

 With Dalaman's rich history and gorgeous coastal scenery, you won't be short of things to see and do here.
-Antalya's Old Harbour is a focal point of the area, worth a visit where you can wander along the marina lined with restaurants serving fresh fish and watch the decorative yachts bobbing in the gentle waves.
+Antalya's old harbour is a focal point of the area and worth a visit, where you can wander along the marina lined with restaurants serving fresh fish and watch the decorative yachts bobbing in the gentle waves.

-The Old Quarter in Marmaris is definitely the perfect place to head to if you want to see the traditional side of Turkish life where there is also an open-air amphitheatre cinema and a marina.
-Dine out in Marmaris where you be spoilt for choice for eateries as there's some fantastic restaurants with excellent views across the bay that serve delicious traditional Turkish cuisine.
+The Old Quarter in Marmaris is definitely the perfect place to head to if you want to see the traditional side of Turkish life, where there is an open-air amphitheatre, cinema and a marina.
+Dine out in Marmaris where you'll be spoilt for choice for eateries.
+There's some fantastic restaurants serving delicious traditional Turkish cuisine with excellent views across the bay.

 Fun Seekers in Dalaman

-For nightlife head to Marmaris which is perhaps the most popular of the Turkish resorts with plenty to see and do and young people flock there in the evening where they frequent the many bars and nightclubs.
-Marmaris has an exciting mix of old and new where you can enjoy some Turkish Culture, perhaps by eating out in a traditional Turkish restaurant and with plenty of European shops.
+For nightlife head to Marmaris which is perhaps the most popular of the Turkish resorts with plenty to see and do.
+Young people flock there in the evening where they frequent the many bars and nightclubs.
+Marmaris has an exciting mix of old and new where you can enjoy some Turkish Culture, perhaps by eating out in a traditional Turkish restaurant.

-The shopping experience in Dalaman is lively and Fethiye - a colourful and bustling market town, is definitely worth a visit where you can get a feel for traditional Turkish life.
+The shopping experience in Dalaman is lively and Fethiye, a colourful and bustling market town, is definitely worth a visit where you can get a feel for traditional Turkish life.
 Here you can pick up leatherware, jewellery and beautifully made Turkish rugs from one of the many shops dotted along the narrow cobbled streets.
-If it's more designer goods you're after then head to Isaranou where you can haggle the traders down on the bustling market stands.
+If it's more designer goods you're after then head to Hisaranou where you can haggle the traders down on the bustling market stands.

-During your break make time to check out the rock tombs and amphitheatre, which are really interesting to explore and once you've made your climb to the tombs, you will get the most spectaculars views of Dalaman.
+During your break make time to check out the rock tombs and amphitheatre, which are really interesting to explore.
+Once you've made your climb to the tombs, you will get the most spectaculars views of Dalaman.

 Family Fun in Dalaman